List of AO-rated video games: Games released with an AO rating

+2013: Seduce Me; Mac, Windows; No Reply Games; Strong sexual content, nudity, strong language, use of drugs; Developed by a studio led by former Guerrilla Games employees Miriam Bellard and Andrejs Skuja, it was pulled from the Steam Greenlight program for its sexual content.

+2014: Ef: A Fairy Tale of the Two; Windows; Minori; MangaGamer; Blood, nudity, sexual violence, strong language, strong sexual content; Unlike other self-rated games by MangaGamer, this game was sent to the ESRB at the request from the Japanese developer in order to get a green-light for a hardcopy release in the United States.

+2015: Hatred; Destructive Creations; Blood and gore, intense violence, strong language; The game, along with its Steam Greenlight campaign, had been controversial due to its premise, which focuses on a main character who indiscriminately murders every person he encounters.

 Games that received, but were not released with an AO rating

 In some cases, a game that initially received an AO rating from the ESRB was edited prior to their initial release in order to meet the criteria for an M rating.
 In selected cases, an AO-rated game was cancelled prior to its release, temporarily received the rating post-release due to the inclusion of normally inaccessible content that met the rating, the uncut version of the game was released at a later date with an AO rating, or an unrated or self-rated version, patch, or downloadable content (DLC) was released via a platform with more liberal content rules (such as Steam).